Mitigating "Epistemic Debt" in Generative AI-Scaffolded Novice Programming using Metacognitive Scripts: Discussion

-The results from Phase 1 suggest that for novice programmers, unrestricted GenAI access creates a False Floor of Competence.
-Group B achieved a functional utility score significantly higher than the Manual group, despite possessing arguably less cognitive ownership of the resulting codebase.
-These participants effectively vibe coded their way into a degree of complexity they could not sustain.
+The results from Phase 1 suggest that for novice programmers, unrestricted GenAI access creates a deceptive floor of apparent competence.
+Group B achieved a functional utility score significantly higher than the Manual group, despite possessing demonstrably less cognitive ownership of the resulting codebase, as Phase 2 confirmed.
+These participants prioritized the retrieval of terminal outputs over understanding the underlying procedural logic.
+By vibe coding their way into a degree of complexity they could not sustain, they traded long-term agency for immediate velocity.

+We can retrospectively formalize this accumulation of debt as the delta between the immediate \textit{Functional Utility} ($U_f$) enabled by the human-AI dyad and the learner's independent \textit{Corrective Competence} ($C_c$) at time $t$:

+Instantiated with our study data: Group B accrued $E_d = 92.4\% - 23.1\% = 69.3$ points of epistemic debt, while Group C, held to account by the Explanation Gate, accrued only $E_d = 89.1\% - 61.5\% = 27.6$ points.
+Group A, building manually, accrued $E_d = 65.2\% - 69.2\% = -4.0$ points, indicating that genuine construction actually slightly overcomes the initial utility gap through the comprehension it builds.
+This supports the Yan et al.\ \cite{yan2026beyond} finding that AI support introduces a motivational cost: when the task feels too easy because the AI handles the intrinsic load, the developer stops investing the germane load required to build the mental schemas necessary for $C_c$.

-In Phase 2, this floor collapsed.
-The low repair success rate of the Unrestricted group suggests that when a developer outsources the intrinsic load of schema formation \cite{kirschner2026}, they hit a hard Complexity Ceiling.
-Scaling and debugging require an understanding of structural decomposition.
-Because Group B participants never internalized these schemas, they treated their own code as an opaque, foreign library.
+In Phase 2, this apparent competence collapsed.
+The low repair success rate of the Unrestricted group illustrates what happens when developers treat the AI as a terminal-output machine rather than a collaborative partner: scaling and debugging demand structural understanding that was never internalized.
+Group B participants treated their own code as an opaque, foreign library.